Where PTX Prep Fits in the Audio Post Production Workflow

 The incoming PTX session was built with its own internal logic, even if that logic is not yours.
 Reconciling two different organizational philosophies, in a way that preserves what matters from the original while conforming to the structure your facility relies on, is not a trivial operation.

-Asking an editor or assistant to manually map incoming content into that structure, track by track, folder by folder, is asking them to spend time that could be spent on actual creative and editorial decisions.
+Asking an editor or assistant to manually map incoming content into that structure, track by track, folder by folder, is asking them to spend time that could be spent on creative and editorial decisions.
 The cost is not just the hour or two lost.
 It is the cognitive load of doing administrative work while a deadline is approaching.

 Why PTX Prep Is Harder to Talk About Than AAF Prep